Rachael Kerr

 From This Day Forward – An Anthology of Marriage

-By Bel Mooney (ed)
+By Bel Mooney (Edited by)

-John Murray 365pp £16.95 order from our bookshop
+John Murray 365pp £16.95

 It is a truth universally acknowledged that happily married people all suffer from the same dreadful affliction – an overweening readiness to impress upon others the advantages of that blessed state.
 Bel Mooney shows the symptoms.
 From this Day Forward is intended to increase our understanding and appreciation of the many joys and difficulties of marriage.
 Bel Mooney is a great ambassador for the sport.